Kxvin1/filter/README.md

 ![Delete Review Modal](https://i.imgur.com/zCPieES.png)

 ### Business Owner
-- If the logged in user does own the business, they gain additional functionality in addition to all the functionality as a non owner, in addition to the regular 'Write Review' and 'See Photos' buttons:
+- If the logged in user does own the business, they gain additional functionality in addition to all the functionality as a non owner:
    - Business owners can edit the business listing details
    - Business owners can delete the business listing
    - If a business owner clicks on 'See Photos' they are redirected to the same page but this time can delete any photo even if they are not the owner of the photo